sumalathakulkarni/event_manager/readme.md

 I have learnt implementing regular expressions for validating inputs.
 This is one of the most useful utility that can and should be done at the client side first.

 I had challenges with converting the login form to take json input so that it could match with the registration API.

+I have learnt how to use mail trap to test email notifications functionality

 Overall, this assignment is a full fledged application that ties the GUI interface till the database and touches upon all aspects of a real world software aaplication development model including deployment.